ImmanuelXIV/AStar_Route_Planner/README.md

 <img src="map.png" width="600" height="450" />

 ## Why
 What do an Amazon delivery, searching relatives in the Kennedy family tree, and someone using Google Maps to go from A to B have in common?
 If you think about these problems from a Computer Science perspective, they involve route planning and path search.
 Fascinating, isn't it?
-If you are curious to know how one might solve these tasks via the renown A* (pronounced "A-start") search algorithm, then you have come to the right place.
+If you are curious to know how to solve these tasks via the renowned A* search algorithm, you have come to the right place.
 This repository will show how to access OpenStreetMap data, finding the shortest path from coordinates on a map and display them - all written in C++.

 ## How
 The A* algorithm is quite similar to other search algorithms you might have seen before, such as breadth-first search (BFS), except for the additional step of computing a heuristic and using that heuristic (in addition to the cost) to find the next node.
 The following is psuedocode for the algorithm.
 Although the pseudocode shows the complete algorithm in a single function, we will split parts of the algorithm into separate functions in the code: